 - Update the client with information about the project’s progress and current budget

 Why Become a Construction Manager?

 Is construction management a good career?
 Well that depends on many factors.
 One to consider is the construction manager job outlook.
 Construction manager employment projections indicate that this is a promising field to pursue.
-According to the U.S. Bureau of Labor Statistics (BLS), construction manager employment is projected to grow 8% between 2019 and 2029.2 This growth is much faster than the average job growth of all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), construction manager employment is projected to grow.2

 Multiple factors contribute to this expected growth.
 Population and business growth is predicted to increase demand for the construction of new homes, offices, hospitals, schools, and commercial buildings.
 National infrastructure improvements may also increase the demand for road, bridge, and sewer system construction projects.
 There’s also increased emphasis on making existing structures more energy efficient, and this could lead to additional construction projects and construction manager employment opportunities.2